jonstout/ogo/README.md

 # Ogo
 An OpenFlow Network Controller in Go.

 You can find an example application which allows hosts to communicate on a single OpenFlow switch in `ogo.go`.
+Find full package docs below.

 ### [Documentation](http://godoc.org/github.com/jonstout/ogo)